ajschumacher/so_tense_very_flow_wow/index.md

 to Google, has helped TensorFlow attract a lot of attention.
 But TensorFlow is more than "just" deep learning.
 The core library is suited to a broad family of machine learning methods, and exposes a lot of the details.
-Then, the execution model is unfamiliar to those coming from, for example, Python's scikit-learn, or most tools in R.
-And in addition to the core machine learning functionality, TensorFlow also includes its own logging system, its own interactive log visualizer, and even its own heavily engineered serving architecture.
+There's linear algebra in there.
+Then, the execution model is unfamiliar to those coming from, for example, Python's scikit-learn, or most tools in R. And in addition to the core machine learning functionality, TensorFlow also includes its own logging system, its own interactive log visualizer, and even its own heavily engineered serving architecture.
 Especially for someone hoping to explore machine learning for the first time with TensorFlow, it can be a lot to take in.

 How does TensorFlow work?
 We're going to zoom in on one simplified neuron so that you can see every moving part.
 We'll explore the data